 10% or less fruits such as pesticide-free mangoes, figs, raspberries, strawberries, blueberries, cantaloupe, and papaya.

 50% vegetables such as collard, turnip, and mustard greens, peas, green beans, squash, zucchini, parsley, brussel sprouts, carrots, dandelions, and hibiscus flowers.
-Some bottled preparations already include some of these veggies.
+Some commercial foods already include some of these veggies.

 Feed it as much as it wants during mealtime but discard leftovers immediately.